-Considering international payments can often be a tricky landscape for those tackling it for the first time, coupling this FX option with support for creating a currency strategy is also really important for growing businesses today.
+Considering international payments can often be a tricky landscape for those tackling it for the first time, coupling standard foreign exchange tools with support in creating a long-term currency strategy is really important for growing businesses today.

 But this increased opportunity comes with substantial risk to your future business earnings.
 This risk is made up of unnecessary costs from foreign exchange providers and potential losses incurred by adverse movements in foreign exchange rates.

 But how do you know if your business needs to manage its currency risk?

 - Have non-domiciled assets in need of maintenance

 If so, your bottom line could be affected by exposure to currency risk, causing uncertainty about how and when to make your payments.

 So now that you know whether you need to manage your currency risk, how do you take action?